-- School Holidays- 21st CCLC will generally not operate on school holidays.
-Sites may have program opportunities during the week of spring break and potentially other school holidays.
-Please check with the Boys and Girls Club of Athens for these schedules. - Early Release Days- 21st CCLC at these sites will not operate on early release days. - Inclement Weather- 21st CCLC programming will follow the Clarke County School District's guidance in operating after school programs if inclement weather occurs.
+- School Holidays: 21st CCLC generally will not operate on school holidays.
+Sites may have 21st CCLC PSP opportunities during the week of spring break and potentially other school holidays.
+Those will be indicated on the master monthly calendar. - Early Release Days: 21st CCLC will not operate on early release days. - Inclement Weather: 21st CCLC programming will follow the Clarke County School District's guidance in operating afterschool programs if inclement weather is possible.
 If school is dismissed early or cancelled, all 21st CCLC programs will be cancelled as well.
-Should inclement weather arrive after the regular day dismissal and a situation arises that warrants early dismissal from 21st CCLC programming, families will be notified by phone of the program's plan to abbreviate the day.
+Should inclement weather arrive after the regular day dismissal and a situation arises that warrants early dismissal from 21st CCLC, families will be notified by phone of the school's plan to abbreviate the day.